5517.01 – POLICY AGAINST BULLYING AND HARASSMENT

 At each school or site in the District, the procedures for investigating bullying and/or harassment include:

 A. The principal/site administrator or designee selects a designee(s), employed by the School District, trained in investigative procedures to initiate the investigation.
-The designee(s) may not be the accused perpetrator (harasser or bully) or victim.
+The designee(s) may not be the accused perpetrator (person who harrassed or bullied) or the victimized.

-B. Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together.
+B. Each individual (the person who was victimized, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and the person who was victimized be interviewed together.

 C. The investigator shall collect and evaluate the facts including, but not limited to: